catharina0429/DataScience-Study/README.md

 # Data Science Project

-Data Science Projects will be posted during the masters.
+Here, It will post assignments and projects during the Masters.
-Mainly wokring with Python so it would be a bit of challenge for me!
+Working with Python would be a bit of a challenge for me!

 * INF200
 * INF221